Lenmbugua/CPP-PRACTICALS/README.md

-                                //i and j must be defined outside any function constexpr const int *p = &i;    //p is a constant pointer to the const int i constexpr int *p1 = &j;   //p1 is a constant pointer to the int j
+                                //i and j must be defined outside any function constexpr const int *p = &i;    //p is a constant pointer to the const int i constexpr int *p1 = &j;   //p1 is a constant pointer to the int j **CLASSES AND OBJECTS IN C++** C++ is an object-oriented programming language.

+Everything in C++ is associated with classes and objects, along with its attributes and methods.
+For example: in real life, a car is an object.
+The car has attributes, such as weight and color, and methods, such as drive and brake.

+Attributes and methods are basically variables and functions that belongs to the class.
+These are often referred to as "class members".

+A class is a user-defined data type that we can use in our program, and it works as an object constructor, or a "blueprint" for creating objects.

+**TO CREATE A CLASS**
+To create a class, use the class keyword:

+Example
+Create a class called "MyClass":

+class MyClass {       // The class
+  public:             // Access specifier
+    int myNum;        // Attribute (int variable)
+    string myString;  // Attribute (string variable) };
+Example explained
+The class keyword is used to create a class called MyClass.
+The public keyword is an access specifier, which specifies that members (attributes and methods) of the class are accessible from outside the class.
+You will learn more about access specifiers later.
+Inside the class, there is an integer variable myNum and a string variable myString.
+When variables are declared within a class, they are called attributes.
+At last, end the class definition with a semicolon ;.
+                                **Create an Object**
+In C++, an object is created from a class.
+We have already created the class named MyClass, so now we can use this to create objects.

+To create an object of MyClass, specify the class name, followed by the object name.

+To access the class attributes (myNum and myString), use the dot syntax (.) on the object:
+Example
+Create an object called "myObj" and access the attributes:

+class MyClass {       // The class
+  public:             // Access specifier
+    int myNum;        // Attribute (int variable)
+    string myString;  // Attribute (string variable) };

+int main() {
+  MyClass myObj;  // Create an object of MyClass

+  // Access attributes and set values myObj.myNum = 15;
+  myObj.myString = "Some text";

+  // Print attribute values
+  cout << myObj.myNum << "\n";
+  cout << myObj.myString;
+  return 0;
+}